Budibase/website/content/blog/tutorials/inventory-management-app-free.md

 Along with Budibase’s native *read* functionality, we’ll also need three custom queries.

-But don’t worry if you’re not a SQL whizz - we’ll provide all of the code you need below and show you exactly how to use it.
+But don’t worry if you’re not a SQL whizz - we’ll provide all of the code you need below and show you exactly how to use it to track inventory items in real time.

 Without further ado…